Gov. Healey addresses illegal car meetups - Boston News, Weather, Sports | WHDH 7News

 In her address, Healey said she’s working with state and local law enforcement to crack down on these meetups.

-When asked if she condemns the crimes so that President Trump doesn’t send in the National Guard like he has in other blue states to combat crime, Healey said, “He shouldn’t.
+When asked if she condemns the crimes so that President Trump doesn’t send in the National Guard, like he has in other blue states, Healey said, “He shouldn’t.
 He absolutely shouldn’t.
 There’s no need for that here in Massachusetts.
 Local and state lawmakers work really closely and well together.”

-“Do not engage in that behavior,” Healey said.
-“Anyone who engages in that conduct will be found and will be found accountable to the furthest extent of the law.”
+“Crime does happen.
+I’m talking about a trend we’re seeing here,” said Healey.
+The important thing is we’re responding, we take action, we’re going to continue to do that, so there’s simply no reason for any guard to come anywhere near Massachusetts.”

-“These car meetups are completely destructive, dangerous and against the law,” Healey said in a statement.
-“I am disgusted by this behavior and will be taking action to support law enforcement and hold accountable anyone who attacks our police and communities to the fullest extent of the law.”
+Healey ordered the Massachusetts State Police to work with local police to monitor online planning of these activities, to identify the people involved, arrest them, and punish them.

 (Copyright (c) 2024 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)